Human care products are beneficial for humans but sometimes not for our dogs because, after all, they have been made with humans in mind, not dogs.

 Germolene

-Germolene is safe to use on dogs if applied appropriately and in short term use.
-You will need to be watchful if your dog chews or licks itself because some of the ingredients in Germolene are not safe for consumption.
+Germolene is safe for dogs if applied appropriately and for short-term use.
+You must be watchful if your dog chews or licks itself because some of the ingredients in Germolene are not safe for consumption.
 It would be best to use an alternative cream for dogs for long-term use.

 Sudocrem

 You can use Sudocrem on dogs.
 It’s not harmful to dogs when applied correctly.
 However, there are a few essential factors to consider before using it.
-Such as is your dog a frequent self chewer or a self licker, and also the amount you use and where you use it are essential to know.
+Such as if your dog is a frequent self-chewer or a self-licker, and the amount you use and where you use it is essential to know.
 Let us run through the best practices of using Sudocrem on dogs.

 TCP Antiseptic Liquid